marioortizmanero/pdk-experiments/README.md

 ## Benchmarking

-The main crate in `src` includes some benchmarks that might be of interest.
+The `benches` directory includes some benchmarks that might be of interest.
 You can run them with `cargo bench`.
-It requires a nightly compiler, and will work as long as the plugins are compiled in their `target` directories.
+They will work as long as the plugins are compiled in their `target` directories.
 Remember to use `--release` when building the plugins.